prrao87/pdf2image/README.md

-# PDF and Image Extraction API
+# PDF and Image Data Extraction

 This project provides a FastAPI backend for transforming PDFs into images for the purposes of structured data extraction via BAML.
 It includes a Streamlit frontend for easy interaction and usage.